baocongchen/UdaConnect-MicroServiceApp/README.md

 Afterwards, you can test that `kubectl` works by running a command like `kubectl describe services`.
 It should not return any errors.

 ### Steps
+Do `vagrant ssh` to login to your vagrant virtual machine, clone the repository, change directory `cd UdaConnect-MicroServiceApp`, then perform the following steps
 1. `kubectl apply -f deployment/db-configmap.yaml` - Set up environment variables for the pods
 2. `kubectl apply -f deployment/db-secret.yaml` - Set up secrets for the pods
 3. `kubectl apply -f deployment/postgres.yaml` - Set up a Postgres database running PostGIS